LAA225/disaster-recovery-architecture-function-app-arm-template/README.md

 1. Azure Subscription on Azure Portal
 2. Powershell
 3. Az module
+4. maindeploy.json to be downloaded from this repository

 #### Steps
 1. Sign in to Azure portal through powershell using the command:\